-This analysis shows that these existing schemes do not allow to solve the need for flexibility in the cases described in section 2.
-A scheme allowing to designate independent BRPs for assets behind the Access Point is necessary to address this need of flexibility.
-Furthermore, a solution needs to be given for sites with multiple production units that can be managed individually.
+This analysis shows that these existing schemes do not allow to solve the needs described in section 2.
+A scheme allowing to designate separate BRPs for each type of asset behind the Access Point, and even for each production unit when several production units are present on the site, is necessary to address them.